Tutorial | Getting started with datasets#

 Add a vertical bars chart#

-• Count of records as the Y variable.
+Count of records to the Y variable.

-• reward_program as the X variable.
+reward_program to the X variable.

 The chart reveals that the cash_back reward program is the most popular, whatever the age of card holders.